oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-events.md

 ```

-An example of DomainProcessingFailed event:
+Example of a `DomainProcessingFailed` event:

 ```none
 Name:             sample-domain1.DomainProcessingFailed.1606844109483